Why is my pressure regulator low water pressure

 Plumbing

 The answer to 'why is my pressure regulator low water pressure' is that a faulty or improperly adjusted pressure regulator is the most common cause of low water pressure.
-The pressure regulator is responsible for maintaining the correct water pressure throughout your home's plumbing system.
-If it's not working properly, it can result in reduced water flow and pressure.
+The pressure regulator is responsible for reducing the incoming water pressure from the municipal supply to a safe level for your home's plumbing system.
+If the regulator is set too low or is malfunctioning, it can significantly restrict the flow of water and result in low pressure throughout your home.

 Step-by-Step Guide